rtCamp/ps-analysis-tool-wiki/Cookies-Table.md

 ## Allow cookies for specific domains during browsing sessions

-For debugging purposes, the developer has the capability to unblock cookies from a specific domain, by right-clicking on the blocked cookie and selecting “Allow Domain During Session”.
-Once the domain is included on the allow list, the extension will unblock all cookies from the same domain until the session is closed.
+For debugging purposes, Chrome provides developers with the ability to unblock cookies from a specific domain for the duration of the current browsing session.
+This can be achieved by adding the domain pair in Chrome's settings, or directly from PSAT by right-clicking on the blocked cookie and selecting “Allow Domain During Session”.
+Once the domain is included on the allow list, Chrome will unblock all cookies from the same domain until the browsing session is over.

 <img width="742" alt="Allow Domain During Session" src="images/features/allow-domain/psat_v0.5.1_allow_blocked_domain_2024_02_22.png">